FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Conclusion

 \section{Conclusion}

-We proposed FAM-HRI, a multi-modal human-robot interaction framework that fuses real-time gaze and speech inputs from ARIA glasses with robot vision using GPT-based agents.
+We proposed FAM-HRI, a multimodal HRI framework that fuses real-time gaze and speech inputs from ARIA glasses with robot vision using LLM-based agents.
 Our system integrates human intention fusion, which identifies the target object and the relevant fixation period, with a multi-view alignment strategy that reconciles observations from the human and robot perspectives.
 The planning policy generation module then produces robust, parameterized action primitives for precise and efficient task execution in dynamic and cluttered environments.
 Experimental evaluations and user studies confirm the improved interaction performance offered by our approach.